-A large oxygen uptake and a low weight will therefore give a high fitness rating.
+Large oxygen uptake and low weight will therefore give a high fitness rating.
 Some Wrist heart monitors can measure your VO2 and thus your fitness rating such as

-The fitness rating is stated in ml / kg / minute.
-So, if you have been lying on the couch for years and eating donuts and popcorn, your fitness rating can be as low as 20 ml / kg / minute, while male top athletes in endurance sports often lies over 70 ml / kg / minute.
+The fitness rating is stated in ml/kg/minute.
+So, if you have been lying on the couch for years and eating donuts and popcorn, your fitness rating can be as low as 20 ml/kg/minute, while male top athletes in endurance sports often lie above 70 ml/kg/minute.